 However starting to put some basic plans into place, or simply having a conversation with your loved ones, can be a big relief.
 There are a number of things to think about – making a will, talking about where you would prefer to die, stating the kind of funeral arrangements you would prefer, and how you would like your life to be commemorated.

-If appropriate, you may then want to either record your wishes with one of our ‘My Wish’ pre-arrangement plans, or take out a Perfect Choice funeral plan to pay towards the cost of your funeral.
+If appropriate, you may then want to either record your wishes with one of our ‘My Wish’ pre-arrangement plans or take out a Perfect Choice funeral plan to pay towards the cost of your funeral.
 The following pages explain how both of these options work.

-Available to download from this page are a number of leaflets which have been produced by the ‘Dying Matters’ coalition.
+Available to download from this page are a number of leaflets that have been produced by the ‘Dying Matters’ coalition.
 These cover subjects such as starting to talk about your wishes and those of your loved ones, and practical steps to starting to plan for the end of your life.

 Other funeral plans

 Perfect Choice is the only funeral plan that we provide, as we believe its transparency, security and flexibility make it the safest choice for our clients.